MelbourneDeveloper/Trezor.Net/README.md

 ## Quick Start

 - Clone the repo and open the solution
-- There is a console sample, unit tests for UWP, and .NET
+- There is a console sample, Xamarin Forms sample and unit tests for UWP, and .NET
-- Compile one of the unit test apps
+- Compile one of the unit test apps or the UWP/Android Xamarin Forms apps or,
 - Go to Test->Windows->Text Explorer in Visual Studio
 - Run one of the unit tests in the pane.
 - Note that the UWP unit test has a UI for entering the pin.
 Please read instructions there.